analogdevicesinc/msdk/Documentation/user-guide/installation.md

     ![Figure 10](res/Fig10.jpg)

     ???+ warning "⚠️ **Warning**"
-        On MacOS, some [_additional steps_](#completing-the-installation-on-macos) are required.
+        On MacOS, [_additional steps_](#completing-the-installation-on-macos) are required.

 ### Command-Line Installation

 The MSDK installer features a command-line interface that can be used as an alternative to its GUI.
 This is useful for installations on "headless" systems and scripting.

 ??? note "ℹ️ **Note:**" The `--help` Command"
     The available commands can be retrieved by running the MSDK installer executable with the `--help` option on the command line.
 For example:

         :::shell
         $ ./MaximMicrosSDK_linux.run --help